apache/orc/site/specification/ORCv2.md

 DIRECT_V2 | PRESENT     | Yes      | Boolean RLE
           | DATA        | No       | Signed Integer RLE v2

+> Note that the order of the Stream is not fixed.
+It applies to other Column type also.

 ## Float and Double Columns

 Floating point types are stored using IEEE 754 floating point bit